marcan/speculation-bugs/README.md

 indirect branch predictor state across contexts (for use on context/privilege switches).

-Alternatively, Intel is recommending retpolines for [BPI], especially on current processors where that may be faster than the microcode patches for `IBPB`.
+Alternatively, Intel is recommending retpolines for [BTI], especially on current processors where that may be faster than the microcode patches for `IBPB`.
 Retpolines also require a microcode patch on Broadwell and newer CPUs, presumably because on those even `ret` ends up being predicted in an exploitable